Ascend/modelzoo/contrib/TensorFlow/Research/nlp/fasttext/fasttext_tf_hw517456128/README.md

 # Fasttext
-Bag of Tricks for Efﬁcient Text Classiﬁcation
+Bag of Tricks for Efﬁcient Text Classification
 (Armand Joulin, Edouard Grave, and Piotr Bojanowski Tomas Mikolov.
 2017.
-Bag of Tricks for Efficient Text Classiﬁcation.
 In Proceedings of EACL.)

 Python Tensorflow Implementation on Ascend 910 environment